akarhtutkaung/Change-Repo-Visibility/README.md

 sh .\changeVisibility.sh
 ```
 - Note: This tool will not check on whether your input format is correct or not in depth, therefore this will depend on your input for it to work.

+## Condition
+Have to be within 24 hrs.